theKashey/react-imported-component/README.md

   <br/>
 </div>

-### react-imported-component - world first any-bundler SSR-friendly loader.
-Formerly - simple, but usable Async Component loader to be used with [React-Hot-Loader](https://github.com/gaearon/react-hot-loader).

-Easy, universal, and could provide top results without any extra configuration.
- > Deliver a better experience with a single import.

 Key features:
- - 🔥 Hot-Module-Replacement friendly.
- - ⛓️ support forwardRef.
+ - 📖 library level code splitting
+ - 🧙️ Prerendering compatible
- - 💡 TS, Flow, Rect 16/Async ready.
+ - 💡 TypeScript and Flow bindings
  - 🌟 Async on client, sync on server.
 Supports __Suspense__ (even on server side)
- - 📦 could handle __any bunder__, and could load all the used async chunks in one "wave".
+ - 📦 could work with __any bunder__ - webpack or parcel - it does not matter
  - ✂️ could work with any import statement, passed from anywhere

+ Other features:
+ - 🔥 Hot-Module-Replacement friendly
+ - ⛓️ support forwardRef
+ - Rect 16/Async ready
- - 🛠 HOC and Component API.
+ - 🛠 HOC and Component API
-  - 📖 library level code splitting
- - 🧙️ Prerendering compatible.
- - 📦 and yes - this is the only __Parcel-bundler compatible__ SSR-friendly React code splitting library.
+ - 📦 and yes - this is the only __parcel-bundler compatible__ SSR-friendly React code splitting library
+ - 🐳 stream rendering support

+`imported-component` would help you to deliver a better SSR or Prerendering experience with `babel-plugin` only.
+It does not have a real server side logic.

 ## Usage

 ```javascript